Why Exercising Caution Around Dogs Is Always a Good Idea

 Try… approximately 80 million.
 At last count, it was estimated that 47% of households in the U.S. had at least one canine companion, and every year, the overall number of furry friends increases.
 That sure is a lot of balls being fetched, bellies being scratched, and more love and affection than most of us can even imagine.

 Most of these dogs are completely safe.
-You can play with them, pet them, run with them, and all sorts of fun things.
+You can play with them, pet them, run with them, and do all sorts of fun things.
 Unfortunately, there are approximately 4.5 million dog bites each year in the U.S., ranging from mild to (very rarely) fatal.
-This is why exercising caution around dogs isn’t just a good idea, as the title of this blog suggests, but absolutely essential.
+This is why exercising caution around dogs isn’t just a good idea, but absolutely essential.
+Different ages and weights of dogs require different levels of caution and exercise.
+For instance, a dog’s age can affect their energy levels and physical capabilities, and maintaining a healthy weight is crucial to prevent injuries and ensure overall well-being.

 What can you do to continue enjoying these incredible animals while keeping yourself and your loved ones safe?
 Start by heeding a few quick tips that we’ve compiled for you.